 The court may issue temporary orders while the case is pending and before the final decision.
-The person seeking temporary orders files a motion with the court, for instance, for the use of the marital residence or a vehicle, allocation of parental rights, child support, spousal support and the responsibility to pay debts (such as house or rental payments and charge accounts).
+The person seeking temporary orders files a motion with the court, which can provide for: use of the marital residence or a vehicle, allocation of parental rights, child support, spousal support and the responsibility to pay debts (such as house or rental payments and charge accounts).
 These temporary orders may be very different from the court’s final decree of divorce.

-Restraining orders restrict or prohibit one or both of the spouses or others from certain behavior and activity.
-Courts may grant these orders to prohibit behavior such as harassment or abuse of the other spouse, transferring or disposing of marital funds or assets, and moving the children to another state.
+Courts may grant restraining orders to restrict or prohibit one or both of the spouses or others from certain behaviors and activities, such as harassing or abusing a spouse, transferring or disposing of marital funds or assets and moving the children to another state.

 All temporary orders and restraining orders may be modified by the court on formal request, by written motion.
-Temporary orders, unless modified, usually remain in effect and are enforceable from the time the court approves the order until the final action is granted.
+Temporary orders, unless modified, usually remain in effect and are enforceable from the time the court approves the order until the final decree becomes effective.

 How is child support determined?

-Ohio law requires that child support be calculated under child support guidelines.
+Ohio law requires child support to be calculated under child support guidelines.
 The law sets basic support schedules that must be used to determine the amount of child support, based on the number of children and the combined gross income of the parents, as well as other factors and/or credits.
-The support schedules are based on the average cost of raising children in households across a wide range of incomes.
+The support schedules are based on the average cost of raising children in households across a wide income range.

-To determine the appropriate amount of child support, the court calculates both parents' gross income and then combines them.
-Any spousal support paid is added to the income of the recipient and deducted from the income of the payor to arrive at gross income.
+To determine the appropriate amount of child support, the court calculates both parents’ gross incomes and then combines them.
+Any spousal support paid is added to the recipient’s income and deducted from the payor’s income to arrive at gross income.
 The total is then used to locate the child support amount on a basic chart provided in the support statutes.
 Costs of medical insurance and necessary child care are factored in, and the resulting child support obligation is divided according to the percentages of each party’s income to their total combined annual income.